 Figure 3.
-Discharge (streamflow) trends for 1970 to 2019 for four annual discharge statistics: annual minimum day, maximum day, median daily and mean daily.
+Discharge (streamflow) trends for the San Joaquin River near Vernalis from 1970 to 2019 for four annual discharge statistics: annual minimum day, maximum day, median daily and mean daily.
+The statistics are determined from the daily discharge record for the stream gauge for the period of record of this study.
 Each panel shows a Thiel-Sen slope estimate expressed in percentage change per year, and a two-sided p-value for the Mann-Kendall trend test.